-This comprehensive tutorial walks you through creating a DoorDash-style delivery app using Adalo's no-code platform.
+This comprehensive tutorial walks you through creating a DoorDash-style delivery app using Adalo's platform.
 While some features like real-time tracking have limitations, you'll build a complete marketplace with ordering, payments, and multi-user functionality similar to DoorDash's core experience.
+You can even publish the same app to the web, native iOS, and native Android with Adalo, all without writing a line of code or rebuilding anything.

 Prerequisites and Initial Setup